Mobile app ratings are all about reaching the stars, quite literally.

 Ratings and reviews are the lifeblood of any app's success.
 While a full 5-star rating is the pinnacle of approval, apps consistently achieving a rating between 4 and 5 stars are definitely top-tier.
 It means the users recommend them and value their functionality and user experience

 However, venturing down the rating scale reveals a different story.
-The app downloads diminish dramatically as its stars decrease, with as much as 50% of users sidestepping 3-star apps and nearly 85% avoiding those with a 2-star rating.
+The app downloads drop dramatically as its stars decrease, with as much as 50% of users sidestepping 3-star apps and nearly 85% avoiding those with a 2-star rating.

 The message is clear—to thrive, you need those 5-star ratings.